tielongphp/ElasticsearchBuildQuery/README.md

 注：elasticsearch-php git地址：https://github.com/elastic/elasticsearch-php

-# Documentation
-Full documentation can be found here.
-Docs are stored within the repo under /docs/, so if you see a typo or problem, please submit a PR to fix it!

 # Installation via Composer
 The recommended method to install Elasticsearch-PHP is through Composer.

-Add elasticsearch/elasticsearch as a dependency in your project's composer.json file (change version to suit your version of Elasticsearch, for instance for ES 7.0):
+Add tielongphp/es-build-query as a dependency in your project's composer.json file (change version to suit your version of tielongphp/es-build-query, for instance for ^1.0):

     {
         "require": {